 What types of falcons can you find in the United States?

-Lucky for you, no matter where you live in the United States, you should be to find at least a few falcon species nearby!
+Lucky for you, no matter where you live in the United States, you should be able to find at least a few falcon species nearby!

 Falcons are incredible birds of prey that are known for their speed and exceptional hunting abilities.
 For example, nothing on the planet is faster than a Peregrine Falcon when it’s diving for prey.
 These incredible raptors have been recorded at speeds up to 200 mph (320 km/h)!